M-Soundouss/Regression/README.md

 # Regression

-The objective of this depository is to implement linear and logistic regression from scratch in Python.
+The objective of this repository is to implement linear and logistic regression from scratch in Python.

 ## Linear regression
 First, I started by defining the loss function and the function for learning the linear regression parameters.